-This course will introduce students to concepts in psychology that relate to basic processes.
-Specifically, we will focus on the history of psychology, the research methods and techniques used in psychology, neuroscience and behaviour, sensation and perception, consciousness, memory, learning, and the study of language and thought.
+This course will introduce students to concepts in psychology that relate to personal functioning.
+Specifically, we will focus on emotion and motivation, intelligence, development, personality, social psychology, stress, health, psychological disorders, and the treatment of psychological disorders.
 This course intends to provide students with a thorough and foundational understanding of key concepts in psychology and their applicability to the real world.